Dammie18/Dammie18.github.io/README.md

 **Project Description:** This is an interactive Sales Dashboard that provides information on the order and sales by month this gives us the total sales made in each month, sales based on gender either men or women and also grouped by the product category providing us with which category of product gives the highest sales, order status performance(the state of products being cancelled, delivered, refunded or returned and from the dashboard we could see that 93% of the products were delivered giving us the highest sales), the order channel and the top 5 sales by states.

-**Key findings:** From dashboard the top 5 sales made about 50% of our total sales.
+**Key findings:** From the dashboard the top 5 sales made about 50% of our total sales.

 **Dashboard Overview:**
 ![Vrinda](Vrinda.PNG)